Proven Diet and Lifestyle Changes that Decrease Pain

 In a 2017 review of sixteen different studies carried out between 1996 and 2015, nine of the studies found sleep had a significant effect on fibromyalgia pain.
 Four studies showed that pain, in turn, also influenced sleep, suggesting an insidious feedback loop between the two.9 Pain kept them from getting a good night’s sleep, which created more pain and made their sleep worse, which in turn made their pain worse.

 Healthy sleep and exercise go hand in hand, and both are able to reduce pain.
 An exercise training program improved sleep quality in middle-aged and older adults.11 When it comes to exercise, there are options for every interest and ability level.
 There are even many great ways to work exercise into your daily life.
-Aerobic exercise can include brisk walking, jogging, Stairmaster, cycling, swimming, or using an exercise video at home; all are effective at improving self-reported sleep quality, mood, and quality of life in adults with insomnia.12 Exercises that are gentler and more meditative, such as yoga and tai-chi, can also help.
+Aerobic exercise can include brisk walking, jogging, Stairmaster, cycling, swimming, or using an exercise video at home; all are effective at improving self-reported sleep quality, mood, and quality of life in adults with difficulty sleeping.12 Exercises that are gentler and more meditative, such as yoga and tai-chi, can also help.

 Exercise not only improves sleep it has a direct effect on pain as well.
 Exercise programs that include aerobic and resistance as well as flexibility workouts significantly reduce pain in fibromyalgia, rheumatoid arthritis, chronic low back pain, and osteoarthritis.13 For individuals suffering from fibromyalgia, warm-water pool exercises twice a week for twelve weeks immediately reduced chronic pain, and the results were sustained throughout the program.14 Yoga also proved beneficial: eight weeks of yoga improved pain in twenty-two fibromyalgia patients.15